 “Ready, Set, Pitch” sponsors included: South Carolina Community Local Fund, Cummins, Kathy Salmanowitz, Natural Investments, Charles McLendon, First Horizon, The Climb Fund, Queen Street Playhouse, Cannon St Arts Center.
 This event was also supported by partnerships with Rising Tide Capital and HI Mark Capital.

-Pictured, left to right: Jacquie Berger (Lowcountry Local First – Executive Director), Deborah McKetty (SC Community Loan Fund – supporting partner and judge), Christina Miller (winning entrepreneur), Andy Kelly (Cummins – supporting partner), Raquel Padgett (Lowcountry Local First – Good Enterprises Program Director)
+Pictured, left to right: Jacquie Berger (Lowcountry Local First – Executive Director), Deborah McKetty (SC Community Loan Fund – supporting partner and judge), Christina Miller (winning entrepreneur), Andy Kelly (Cummins – supporting partner and judge), Raquel Padgett (Lowcountry Local First – Good Enterprises Program Director)